-$$M_t = GJ \times \frac{\alpha}{L_0} \tag{65}$$
+$$M{\rm t} = GJ \times \frac{\alpha}{L_0}.\tag{65}$$

 However, the experiment revealed that the behavior of the helix is not so simple.
-As seen in Fig. 5, the ratio $M_t L_0 / \alpha$ , which may coincide with GJ according to Eq.
-(65), versus the tension force $T_e$ present hysteresis.
-For the three tests covering a tension range between 180 and 240 N, the repeatability of the measurements is satisfactory but is clear that the ratio $M_t L_0 / \alpha$ cannot be parametrized by the tension force $T_e$ alone.
-In a fourth test, the torsional behavior of the structure was explored at an even larger tension values and the amplitude of the hysteresis cycle was similar.
-These results indicate that the value of the torsional rigidity does not only depend on the instantaneous value of the torsion angle and internal tension but also on the history of the 285 helix.
-Such a feature may be due to the peculiar construction of the tensegrity helix, which involves bars under compression, tethers and knots.
+As seen in Fig. 5, the ratio $M_t L_0/\alpha$, which may coincide with GJ according to Eq.
+(65), versus the tension force T_e present hysteresis.
+For the three tests covering a tension range between 180 and 240 N, the repeatability of the measurements is satisfactory, but it is clear that the ratio $M_t L_0 / \alpha$ cannot be parametrized by the tension force T_e alone.
+In a fourth test, the torsional behavior of the structure was explored at an even larger tension value, and the amplitude of the hysteresis cycle was similar.
+These results indicate that the value of the torsional rigidity depends not only on the instantaneous value of the torsion angle and internal tension but also on the history of the helix.
+Such a feature may be due to the peculiar construction of the tensegrity helix, which involves bars under compression, tethers, and knots.
 The unavoidable friction in the experimental setup may also play a role.
-For this reason, we decided in later analysis to set a nominal value for GJ of 140 Nm, which is consistent with the experimental results of Fig. 5 for $T_e = 200$ N.
+For this reason, we decided in later analysis to set a nominal value for GJ of 140 N m2, which is consistent with the experimental results of Fig. 5 for $T_e = 200$ N.